ceph/chacra/README.rst

 Automatic Repositories
 ======================
-This service provides automatic repository creation per distribution version, with optional handling of *combined* repositories in the case of DEB packages.
+This service provides automatic repository creation per distribution version (enabled by default), with optional handling of *combined* repositories in the case of DEB packages.

 The default repository structure URL looks like::